 more "C:\Program Files\Brooks Internet Software\RPM\report.txt"

 Those quotes tell Windows that all the text between the quotes is one argument.
-However it happens, Windows removes the quotes and does not attempt to open a file path which contains quotes.
-It works and I don’t question it.
+However it happens Windows removes the quotes and does not attempt to open a file path that contains quotes.
+It works, and I don’t question it.

 For this reason, RPM will automatically quote certain values if they contain spaces.
 These arguments include: